Fitness Testing

-• description / procedure: The subject stands up straight next to the wall while the level corresponding to midway between the patella (knee cap) and illiac crest (top of the hip bone).
-The subject then marches in place for two minutes, lifting the knees to the height of the tape.
+procedure: The subject stands up straight next to the wall while a mark is placed on the wall at the level corresponding to midway between the patella (knee cap) and illiac crest (top of the hip bone).
+The subject then marches in place for two minutes, lifting the knees to the height of the mark on the wall.
 Resting is allowed, and holding onto the wall or a stable chair is allowed.
-Stop after two minutes.
+Stop after two minutes of stepping.

 Men’s Results